Atlantic City Expressway: History

-The road was planned as a parkway in 1932, running from the Benjamin Franklin Bridge in Camden to Atlantic City, but it never materialized.
+The road was planned as a parkway in 1932, running from the Ben Franklin Bridge in Camden southeast to Atlantic City, but it never materialized.
 The idea for a limited-access road between the Philadelphia area and Atlantic City resurfaced in the 1950s when South Jersey officials, led by State Senator Frank S. Farley, pushed for an expressway between the two areas to help the economy of Southern New Jersey.
 The New Jersey State Highway Department authorized traffic studies for a toll road between Turnersville and Atlantic City in 1958 and 1959, and the New Jersey Expressway Authority Act in 1962 called for a five-member agency (the New Jersey Expressway Authority) with representatives from four Southern New Jersey counties to be responsible for issuing bonds to build and maintain the Atlantic City Expressway.

-Construction of the Atlantic City Expressway started in the middle of 1962.
+Construction of the Atlantic City Expressway started in the middle of 1963.
 The design was to feature a 300- to 400-foot-wide roadway with 12-foot-wide travel lanes and right shoulders as well as 3-foot-wide left shoulders.
 The part between Route 42 in Turnersville and the Garden State Parkway in Egg Harbor Township was completed on July 31, 1964, and the part between the Garden State Parkway and Atlantic City was finished in July 1965.
 Construction of the Atlantic City Expressway cost a total of $48.2 million.
 With the completion of the road, it was anticipated that it would increase tourism to Atlantic City.
 However, the opening of the expressway did not initially increase tourism to Atlantic City, and toll projections were below expectations.
 The opening of the Atlantic City Expressway, along with the connecting Garden State Parkway, provided a shorter route to Jersey Shore resort towns in Cape May County and Long Beach Island; travel times to Cape May County were reduced by 30 to 45 minutes.
 Prior to the completion of the expressway, traffic had to use Black Horse Pike or White Horse Pike to reach the Jersey Shore.
 With the legalization of casino gambling in Atlantic City in 1978, traffic along the Atlantic City Expressway increased.
 The construction of the expressway also led to development near the interchange serving Mays Landing, including the Hamilton Mall.

+Tolls on the Atlantic City Expressway initially cost $0.75 at the Egg Harbor Toll Plaza and $0.15 at the Pleasantville Toll Plaza.
+In 1969, tolls increased to $1.00 at the Egg Harbor Toll Plaza and to $0.25 at the Pleasantville Toll Plaza.

+In April 1977, whats now the service area was renamed in honor of Frank S Farley, who died shortly after.